dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Often use Internet infrastructure

 <mark style="background: #BABD00;">Characteristics:</mark>
-- Heterogeneous data sources that need to be synchronized in real time:
+- Heterogeneous data sources that need to be synchronised in real time:
 	- Video
 	- Audio
 	- Text